iterative/katacoda-scenarios/get-started/stages/03-running-a-stage.md

 It doesn't run the stage because no dependencies have changed, no outputs are missing and no parameters to the experiment have changed.

-If you want to run the stage even if no dependencies or parameters have changed, you can use `--force` option:

-`dvc repro --force prepare`{{execute}}

 Note that as you don't have any other stages currently, you can:

 `dvc repro`{{execute}}